West Dorset Centre History and Anecdotes

 Until recently all Centres printed Rally Books and a copy of each Centre’s Rally Book was held by the Centre Hon Secretary and were made available at Rallies for members attending the Rally to peruse which was useful in the days before the Internet.
 Each year the CAMC awarded a financial prize for what they considered the most outstanding picture on the cover, over the years our Centre has had significant success.

-Over the years our Centre has run a number of exceptional rallies such as Hendra and the New Year Eve at Wareham and of course West Bay which remains very popular.
-Some Rallies are held on the sites at Portland RFC and Dinton Village Hall, these Rallies always included an evening meal and live entertainment being Birthday Rallies, Xmas and A.G.M.s.
+Over the years our Centre has run a number of exceptional rallies such as Hendra, the New Years Eve rally and of course West Bay holiday rally which remains very popular.
+Some of our Rallies are also held on sites such as sports clubs and village halls, sometimes these Rallies include an evening meal and live entertainment for celebratory Rallies, Xmas and A.G.M.s. etc.